sensible-hq/sensible-docs/readme-sync/v0/layout-based-extractions/1000 - getting-started.md

 - SenseML is for advanced config authoring.
 For a simpler authoring experience, use Sensible Instruct.
 For more information about SenseML versus Sensible Instruct, see [Choosing extraction strategy](doc:author).
 For authoring in Sensible Instruct, see [Getting started](doc:getting-started-ai).

-- If you instead want to explore without much explanation, then [sign up](https://app.sensible.so/register) for an account and check out our interactive in-app tutorials.
-For links to the tutorials, see [Developer resources](doc:developer).
+- If you instead want to explore without much explanation, then [sign up](https://app.sensible.so/register) for an account and check out our interactive in-app tutorials in the `sensible_instruct_basics` document type.
 - If you want a quick "hello world" API response, see the [API quickstart](doc:quickstart).

 Get structured data from an auto insurance quote